 As part of updating the Waterfront Plan, the Port engaged in detailed public discussions which included historic preservation and financial feasibility analyses, and reviewed prior successful historic rehabilitation projects.
-This effort informed the development of Embarcadero Historic District

-Public Trust Objectives, to determine how to maximize trust benefits when considering preservation and rehabilitation of a historic district facility.
+This effort informed the development of Embarcadero Historic District Public Trust Objectives, to determine how to maximize trust benefits when considering preservation and rehabilitation of a historic district facility.
 The objectives reflect the importance of preserving the integrity of the historic district, enhancing maritime operations, and ensuring that the public may enjoy access to and use of rehabilitated structures.

 The Port requires that all rehabilitation and repair work be consistent with the U.S. Secretary of the Interior's Standards for the Treatment of Historic Properties.
 The appropriate and feasible level of investment in a particular historic resource depends on a number of factors, including public trust needs and priorities, condition of the structure, costs and extent of rehabilitation, location, development opportunities, economic cycles, and dynamic real estate markets.
-The success of such projects is reliant upon lease terms that are sufficient to amortize the investment necessary to support repair, seismic strengthening, and other improvements necessary to achieve project objectives.
+Piers must be seismically retrofitted to support public uses in these historic properties.
+Seismic retrofits, together with other public trust improvements, are very costly.
+Because maritime, public access and public-oriented uses typically produce modest or no revenues, historic pier rehabilitation projects must include a financially feasible development program which may require the inclusion of high revenue generating General Office and/or certain types of high revenue Production, Repair, and Distribution (PDR) uses.
+To the extent development partners can commit other outside funding or financing resources to offset or subsidize the cost of public-oriented uses and public trust benefits provided in the project, this is strongly supported and encouraged.
+In addition, the success of such projects is reliant upon lease terms that are sufficient to amortize the investment necessary to support repair, seismic strengthening, and other improvements necessary to achieve project objectives.